Calculation of crane capacity charts with Eager.sterk

 Eager.sterk© calculates your crane capacity charts

-Eager.sterk© is our in-house design software to calculate capacity charts for all kinds of cranes, independent from any brand.
+Eager.sterk© is our in-house design software to calculate capacity charts for all kinds of cranes, independent of any brand.

 The software consists of 6 parts: